gmacario/gmacario.github.io/_posts/2022-03-21-arneis-dev-cw11.md

 ## What did we accomplish this week?

-In Sprint dev-cw11 we [closed TODO issues or Pull Requests](https://github.com/B-AROL-O/ARNEIS/issues?q=is%3Aclosed+milestone%3Adev-cw11)
+In Sprint dev-cw11 we [closed 15 issues or Pull Requests](https://github.com/B-AROL-O/ARNEIS/issues?q=is%3Aclosed+milestone%3Adev-cw11).

 <!-- TODO: Add screenshot of <https://github.com/orgs/B-AROL-O/projects/1/views/5> -->